 The owner of the chalets is a furniture maker, so they are as meticulously finished and furnished as his showrooms down the valley near Aime.
 There are acres of wood, much of it quite old.

 Chalet des Pentes has five bedrooms with five en-suite bathrooms.
-Its sizeable sitting-dining room has a log fire, wide-screen TV, DVDs and WiFi, and bottomless bespoke sofas.
+Its sizeable sitting-dining room has a log fire, wide-screen TV (FreeSat), DVDs and WiFi, and bottomless bespoke sofas.

 The chalet can take eleven guests, because Room 1 has both a double bed and a single.
 If one party fills the chalet, a third person can stay in this room half-price – perfect for Mormons, Muslims, polygamists and bigamists.
 Mostly it’s just used by a couple with a child.

-(25' x 10') Spacious room with double and single beds.
+(25' x 10') Spacious room with a large double bed and a single bed (which can be made up as three single beds).
 Large bathroom with wc.